ctglab/ReViewCNV/README.md

 _apptainer build shiny-app-excavator2.sif docker-archive://shiny-app-excavator2.tar_ (if using apptainer)

+To run the the app_Excavator2.R on apptainer/singularity use one of the two commands below:

+_singularity run  shiny-app-excavator2.sif  Rscript app_Excavator2.R_ (if using singularity)

+_apptainer run  shiny-app-excavator2.sif  Rscript app_Excavator2.R_ (if using apptainer)

-To run the apptainer/singularity use one of the two commands below:
+To run the the app_CNV_tsv.R on apptainer/singularity use one of the two commands below:

-_singularity run    shiny-app-excavator2.sif_ (if using singularity)
+_singularity run  shiny-app-excavator2.sif  Rscript app_CNV_tsv.R_ (if using singularity)

-_apptainer run    shiny-app-excavator2.sif_ (if using apptainer)
+_apptainer run  shiny-app-excavator2.sif  Rscript app_CNV_tsv.R_ (if using apptainer)

 <br/>